goncalo-oliveira/channels/README.md

 Type mutation is the capacity to change the data type, if compatible with the expected data of the adapter.
 The base class already deals with `IByteBuffer` <--> `Byte[]` and `T` <--> `IEnumerable<T>` mutations, but it also provides an opportunity to override/extend this behaviour.

 Since version 0.3 we also need to indicate whether the adapter is meant for the input or/and the output pipelines.
-We do that by adding the interfaces `IInputChannelAdapter` or/and `iOutputChannelAdapter` respectively.
+We do that by adding the interfaces `IInputChannelAdapter` or/and `IOutputChannelAdapter` respectively.

 Here's an example of how to implement an adapter that adapts from an `IByteBuffer` (or `Byte[]`).
 This adapter can only be added to the input pipeline.